UZBEKISTAN

 Planning Your Trip

-When is the best time to visit Kyrgyzstan?
+When is the best time to visit Uzbekistan?

-How much does one of your Kyrgyzstan tours cost?
+How much does one of your Uzbekistan tours cost?

-Small Group Kyrgyzstan tours with Silk Road Adventures range from upwards of £4,000 per person for a 10 to 14 day small-group tour.
-These include - all accommodation (in a mix of high-quality, carefully chosen hotels and guesthouses), ground transportation in quality 4x4 vehicles, most meals (typically breakfast and supper with some light lunches), expert English-speaking guides, entry fees to national parks and attractions, airport transfers and unique experiences along your route.
+Small-group Uzbekistan tours with Silk Road Adventures are around £4,900 per person for a 14 day tour.
+This includes - all accommodation (in a mix of high-quality, carefully chosen hotels and guesthouses), ground transportation in quality 4WD vehicles, most meals (typically breakfast and supper with some light lunches), expert English-speaking guides, entry fees to all attractions, airport transfers, air and high-speed rail tickets, and unique, exclusive experiences along your route.

-Tailor-made private tours start from around £450 per person per day.
+Our tailor-made private tours start from a minimum around £450 per person per day.

 UK, US, EU, Australian, NZ, Singapore and many other citizens do NOT need a visa for stays up to 60 days.
 Citizens of most Western countries enjoy visa-free entry.
 Your passport must be valid for at least 6 months beyond your travel dates.

-Every Silk Road Adventures Kyrgyzstan small group tour includes:
+Every Silk Road Adventures Uzbekistan small-group tour includes:

 Brilliant, experienced English-speaking guides, personally chosen by us